Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Pipeline.md

    - Use the **Validation** button to check your pipeline.
 A green indicator signifies correct setup; a pop-out error indicates issues.

 8. **Download Pipeline Configuration**
+   - The Automate UI offers two download buttons:
+     - **Export** - downloads `<name>.automate.json` in the **native Automate format** with frontend tool IDs.
+Use this for re-importing into another Stirling PDF instance via the UI.
+     - **Export for Folder Scanning** - downloads `<name>.folder-scan.json` in the **backend format** with full endpoint paths.
+Use this for the REST API and for folder scanning.
-   - To use the configuration for [folder scanning](./FolderScanning.md) (or save it for future use and re-upload it), download a JSON file in this menu.
-You can also pre-load it for future use by placing it in `/pipeline/defaultWebUIConfigs/`.
-It will then appear in the dropdown menu for all users to use.
+   - To pre-load a pipeline for all users, place a folder-scanning-format JSON file in `/pipeline/defaultWebUIConfigs/` - it will appear in the dropdown.

 9. **Submit Files for Processing**
    - If your pipeline is correctly set up, close the configure menu, input the files, and hit **Submit**.